 A friend of mine used to give teenage girls this piece of dating advice: guys aren’t ripe to date until they’re 25 years old.
 I thought it was a bit extreme and harsh toward the boys.
 However, it certainly made those girls think before allowing their hearts to be swept off of their feet by a teenage boy only to be hurt deeply later.
 It also made me think about what I want my son to know about dating.

 1. Date for the right reasons.

 2. Show good manners.

 Have courtesy for others.
 Holding the door for her and walking her to her car at the end of the night are thoughtful and communicate respect.

 3. Speak respectfully of all girls.

 If you develop a reputation for treating girls poorly or saying inappropriate things about even one girl, word will spread.
-This most likely will hurt your chances of meeting girls who want to be your friend or date you.
+This will likely hurt your chances of meeting girls who want to be your friend or date you.
 Your reputation will always precede you.
 Protect it.

 4. Keep things in perspective.

 Before entering a relationship, take the time to write out or think about the characteristics you’d like your wife to have.
 Look beyond right now.
 Consider yourself in 10 or 15 years.
 What do you see your life looking like then?
 What will be your priorities then?
 This will help you when pursuing relationships.
 It’s good to have friendships with girls outside of a dating relationship.
 That creates more time for you to learn about girls and what your preferences are without being in a romantic relationship.

 5. Take the initiative and lead in the relationship.

 Women want men to show initiative.
 Call them to talk or ask them out (and ask them out well in advance of the date night).
 Take responsibility for what to do and come up with ideas based on what you think she would like.
 Suggest a plan, but be flexible if she has some different ideas.

 6. Take the lead.